eWloYW8/ZJU-FDS25-Project3/code/README.md

 ## Graph.cpp / Graph.h

 This module provides functionality for representing and analyzing graphs.
-It includes a `Graph` class to store graph data (nodes and weighted edges) and a `GraphShortestPathSolution` class to compute and retrieve all shortest paths from a given start node to any destination node in the graph.
+It includes a `Graph` class to store graph data (nodes and weighted edges) and a `GraphShortestPathSolution` class to compute and count shortest paths from a given start node to any destination node in the graph.
 The implementation supports graphs with up to 500 nodes.

 > Note: You may think the class `GraphShortestPathSolution` class is abstract, but in fact the encapsulation of `GraphShortestPathSolution` as a separate class from `Graph` follows the separation of concerns principle, where the graph structure (`Graph`) is decoupled from the algorithm logic (`GraphShortestPathSolution`).
 This design offers flexibility—multiple algorithms or solutions (e.g., Dijkstra, BFS) can operate on the same `Graph` instance without modifying its core structure.
 It also enables state isolation, as each solution (e.g., different start nodes) maintains its own `visited`, `path_parent`, and `path_length` arrays, avoiding redundant recomputation.
 While unintuitive at first, this approach improves modularity, reusability, and scalability for graph algorithms.